 So, do not underestimate the I.Q of the crooks.
-And, on the other side we have the good guys too – Security Researchers, who make us aware about the vulnerabilities, to prevent its exploitation in the wild.
+And, on the other side we have the good guys too – Security Researchers, who make us aware of the vulnerabilities, to prevent its exploitation in the wild.
 In the end, it’s a battle of wits.
 What should you do?
 Should you leave your Android device vulnerable to attacks or would, at least, try to make a move to protect it?

 I would go for the second option to make a move to protect the device and try implementing things as much as possible.
-Let’s dive in deep for some measures that you should take in order to keep your Android device secure.
+Let’s dive in deep for some measures that you should take to keep your Android device secure.

-The Pro Guide : How to Keep Your Android Device Secure ?
+The Pro Guide: How to Keep Your Android Device Secure?

 Use a VPN Service